 Ellen Stewart founded the LaMaMa Experimental Theater Company in 1961, and her groundbreaking vision helped establish the careers of Sam Shepard, Philip Glass, Harvey Fierstein, Robert Wilson, Mabou Mines, and many others.
-Now in her 80s, she is strikingly beautiful—a cross between handsome and pretty; august yet gentle, with a French inflection to her speech—her accent is sweetly, darkly scorched, like the sugar on a crème brûlée.
+Now in her eighties, she is strikingly beautiful—a cross between handsome and pretty; august yet gentle, with a French inflection to her speech; her accent is sweetly, darkly scorched, like the sugar on a crème brûlée.
 I spoke with her at length twice.
-The first time was in May of 2004, right before the opening of her new production of Antigone, set during the ancient Olympic games, which used music by Elizabeth Swados (a longtime friend and collaborator).
+The first time was in May 2004, right before the opening of her new production of Antigone, set during the ancient Olympic games, which used music by Elizabeth Swados (a longtime friend and collaborator).

 The production was a highly original interpretation of the drama.
 Ms. Stewart consulted historical sources to make the play as authentic as possible.
 Her staging included war scenes between skirted Thebans and Argosans (fighting with yo-yo-garrottes) and actual high-jump and long jump competitions, performed by athlete-actors wearing nothing but shiny golden thongs.
 All of this went down on the uncushioned wooden floor of the LaMaMa Annex, on a spare set.
-It was part of Ms. Stewart's cycle Seven—seven Classical plays performed in Greek, the crowning achievement of her Great Jones Repertory.
+It was part of Ms. Stewart's cycle Seven—seven classical plays performed in Greek, the crowning achievement of her Great Jones Repertory.
 (It has since expanded to nine; the ninth installment, Hercules, opens this spring.)

 Liesl Schillinger: Why this cycle, why now?
 Does it have to do with the war in Iraq?

 Ellen Stewart: I planned to do it last year, with all this mess that we're in, but it couldn't happen until now.
 I got the idea because I thought our plays hopefully are entertaining.
 They are very political, I think, but being political is not our intent, they just happen to be that.
 As to the cycle, it is my dream.
-I always wanted to do repertory; and I'm very anxious to maintain our tradition of doing Greek plays with the Great Jones Rep. We started doing this work in 1972, so this is 32 years, and over these years we've done ten plays.
+I always wanted to do repertory; and I'm very anxious to maintain our tradition of doing Greek plays with the Great Jones Rep. We started doing this work in 1972, so this is thirty-two years, and over these years we've done ten plays.
 We chose seven for this repertory season.
 I didn't do the plays to make a statement about the state of the world.
 I did them because they were seven of our Greek plays, and for as long as we've been doing them, we've been told they make statements about what is going on the world.
 We are certainly very aware of what is happening.

 LS: Why did you dress the athlete-actors in thongs for this production?